harmonydata/harmonydata.github.io/content/en/blog/design-challenge.md

 * Links to any prototypes or designs (these can also include hand-drawn, photos or wireframes)
 * Please ensure you also share access to your Figma or any design files or any supporting documentation with  harmonydataproject@gmail.com.
 * You can add supporting narrative, comments or explanations within your files or separately via email or shared docs.
-* Note: There will not be an opportunity to present submissions to the judgin team, however if you want to include video or narrative please ensure any links to this are included in your submission.
+* Note: There will not be an opportunity to present submissions to the judging team, however if you want to include video or narrative please ensure any links to this are included in your submission.

 **Submissions will be judged based on the following criteria:**